johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   #### Description

   Unload event handlers are being deprecated.
 Whether they fire depends on the unload Permissions-Policy.
-Currently, they're allowed by policy by default.
-In the future they'll gradually move to being disallowed by default and sites must explicitly enable them using Permissions-Policy headers.
+Currently, allowed by policy by default.
+In the future, they'll gradually move to being disallowed by default and sites must explicitly enable them using Permissions-Policy headers.
 This enterprise policy can be used to opt out of this gradual deprecation by forcing the default to stay enabled.

 Pages might depend on unload event handlers to save data or signal the end of a user session to the server.